abrhaleitela/Transferring-Monolingual-Model-to-Low-Resource-Language/README.md

  ## Evaluation

  The proposed method is evaluated using two datasets:
-  - A newly created sentiment analysis dataset for low-resorce language (Tigriyna)
+  - A newly created sentiment analysis dataset for low-resource language (Tigriyna)

   <table>
    <tr>